Jon Postel

 Jonathan Bruce Postel (/pəˈstɛl/; August 6, 1943 – October 16, 1998) was an American computer scientist who made many significant contributions to the development of the Internet, particularly with respect to standards.
 He is known principally for being the Editor of the Request for Comment (RFC) document series, for Simple Mail Transfer Protocol (SMTP), and for administering the Internet Assigned Numbers Authority (IANA) until his death.

 During his lifetime he was referred to as the "god of the Internet" for his comprehensive influence; Postel himself noted that this "compliment" came with a barb, the suggestion that he should be replaced by a "professional," and responded with typical self-effacing matter-of-factness: "Of course, there isn’t any 'God of the Internet.'
 The Internet works because a lot of people cooperate to do things together."

 Career

 Postel attended Van Nuys High School, and then UCLA where he earned his B.S.
 (1966) as well as his M.S.
 (1968) in Engineering.
-He then went on to complete his Ph.D. there in Computer Science in 1974, with Dave Farber as his thesis advisor.
+There he completed his Ph.D. in computer science in 1974, with Dave Farber as his thesis advisor.

 Postel started work at UCLA on 23 December 1969 as a Postgraduate Research Engineer (I) where he was involved in early work on the ARPANET.
 He was involved in the development of the Internet domain system and, at his instigation, Vint Cerf and Bob Kahn developed a second set of protocols for handling data between networks, which is now known as Internet protocol suite.
 Together with Cerf and Steve Crocker, Postel worked on implementing most of the ARPANET protocols.
 Cerf would later become one of the principal designers of the TCP/IP standard, which works because of the sentence known as Postel's Law.